gradle/gradle/subprojects/docs/src/docs/release/notes.md

 1. Remain on Gradle 1.6 for the next few releases until the C++ support stabilises, and then perform a single migration.
 2. Keep your build updated for the latest changes, being aware that further changes will be required for subsequent releases.

-### `ConfigureableReport` renamed to `ConfigurableReport`
+### `ConfigureableReport` renamed to `ConfigurableReport` (i)

-The (incubating) class `org.gradle.api.reporting.ConfigureableReport` was renamed to `org.gradle.api.reporting.ConfigurableReport` as the original name was misspelled.
+The incubating class `org.gradle.api.reporting.ConfigureableReport` was renamed to `org.gradle.api.reporting.ConfigurableReport` as the original name was misspelled.

-### Test task is skipped when there are no tests
+### Test report is not generated there are no test classes

-The test task is now _skipped_ when there are no tests to execute (GRADLE-2702).
+The test task is now _skipped_ when there are no test classes (GRADLE-2702).

-Previously, in the no-tests scenario, the test task was still executed.
-This meant that dependency resolution would occur and an empty html report was generated.
+Previously, the test task was still executed even if there were no test classes.
+This meant that dependency resolution would occur and an empty
-This new behavior results in faster builds when there are no tests.
+HTML report was generated.
+This new behavior results in faster builds when there are no test classes.
 No negative impacts on existing builds are expected.

 ### Bnd library used by OSGi plugin updated